|Position:||Head Women's Basketball Coach|

 Meier wasted no time making her mark at Duke, earning ACC Rookie of the Year and Basketball Yearbook Freshman All-America honors in 1986.
 Meier injured her knee in 1988 during her junior season and ultimately missed the entire 1988-89 campaign while recovering.

 Meier returned to Duke for her senior season in 1990 without missing a beat, earning Kodak/WBCA District 2 All-America and All-ACC first team accolades while being named the Blue Devils' most valuable player.

 In 2002, Meier was honored by Duke for her efforts as a player when she was named to the inaugural induction class in the Blue Devils' Hall of Honor.
 That same year Meier was named to the Atlantic Coast Conference's 50th Anniversary Team.
-In 2006, she was once again honored by the conference when she was named one of 12 ACC Tournament Legends at the 2006 ACC Women's Basketball Tournament.
+In 2006, she was once again honored by the conference when she was named an ACC Legend at the 2006 ACC Women's Basketball Tournament.

 Meier's success on the court was only outdone by her accomplishments in the classroom.
 She was named to the Dean's List from 1986-88.
 In 1988 she also earned GTE Academic All-America Second Team honors.